- Assistant Professor and Head of the Department

 An applicant must hold either a Master's Degree in History or a Bachelor's Degree in History with first-class Honours or their equivalents as determined by the Head of the Department and the Dean.

-All candidates must successfully complete History 7000 and 7001 in the first year of the program.
+During the first semester, a Ph.D. candidate must successfully complete History 7000 and 7001 if these courses (or their equivalents) have not been included in his/her Master’s program.
 The Supervisory Committee may require the candidate to complete additional graduate courses.

-Candidates will undertake supervised reading in fields prescribed by the Department.
+A candidate will undertake supervised reading in fields prescribed by the Department.
 The Supervisors of these programs of reading, along with the thesis Supervisor, will comprise the student's Supervisory Committee.
-This reading will prepare the student for the comprehensive oral examination.

-Candidates must submit a thesis proposal, deemed acceptable by the Supervisory Committee, to the Department before sitting the comprehensive examination.
+Following successful completion of the Comprehensive Examination, a student must submit a thesis proposal, deemed acceptable by the Supervisory Committee, to the Department.

 A selection of the following graduate courses will be offered to meet the requirements of candidates as far as the resources of the Department will allow.